 - Letter of invitation from the Canadian supervisor: applications for graduate students must include a letter from the Canadian supervisor indicating their willingness to support and mentor the candidate.
 This letter must be on institutional letterhead, be signed and demonstrate support for the candidate during the exchange period and demonstrate how the Canadian institution, supervisor and peers will benefit (maximum one page).

-- Signed Copy of Memorandum of Understanding or Agreement with the partner institution: a written agreement or understanding signed by both institutions indicating that tuition fees will not be charged and containing any other clauses of mutual interest.
+- Signed copy of Memorandum of Understanding or Agreement with the partner institution: a written agreement or understanding, in English or in French, signed by both institutions indicating that tuition fees will not be charged and containing any other clauses of mutual interest.
 Note: a signed copy of this document is mandatory for undergraduate and college applications.
 For graduate applications, if the exchange is made under a signed agreement, it is strongly suggested that it be included with the application.

 - Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants signed by the candidate.

 The following guidelines are followed for the review, assessment and selection of applications:

 - All online applications received by the deadline will be pre-screened to ensure they meet eligibility requirements established for the program.

 - Eligible and complete applications, including the supporting documents, will be evaluated based on the following criteria:

 - merit of the proposed research or study that the student will undertake in Canada;

 - benefit to the home institution, supervisor and peers;

 - benefit to the Canadian institution, supervisor and peers; and

 - strength of the linkages to be created through the proposed exchange.